 2. Lack of Communication or Stonewalling: Avoiding difficult conversations or shutting down communication can create a barrier to understanding and resolution, fueling resentment and disconnection.
 Stonewalling is a common example of this behavior.

-3. Control and Manipulation: Whether through controlling behaviors or manipulative tactics, such as gaslighting or guilt-tripping, one partner exerting power over the other can lead to feelings of powerlessness and diminished self-worth.
+3. Control and Manipulation: This can be through controlling behaviors or manipulative tactics, such as gaslighting or guilt-tripping.
+One partner exerting power over the other can lead to feelings of powerlessness and diminished self-worth.

 4. Isolation from Support Systems: If a partner isolates the other from friends, family, or support networks, it can create dependency and make it harder to seek help or perspective from others.